ForgeRock/forgeops/samples/fr-platform/README.md

 Delegation of all self-service features to IDM (including automatic redirection to IDM during social authentication) Unification of end-user interfaces - using CORS to facilitate the seamless interaction of the various back-end services

-Docker and Kubernetes are used to automate the deployment of this sample.
-It is designed to run primarily in Minikube, and it is intentionally oversimplified in terms of its Kubernetes configuration.
+Docker, Kubernetes and Helm are used to automate the deployment of this sample.
+It is intentionally oversimplified in terms of its Kubernetes configuration.
 This sample may be useful to show the minimum necessary Kubernetes configuration, but it should not be considered a template for a production deployment.
 Refer to the other areas of forgeops for production-ready templates.

-## Only needed once per machine:

-**You need minikube 0.23+ and kubectl 1.8+ for this to work**

-    minikube start --insecure-registry 10.0.0.0/24 --memory 4096
-    echo "$(minikube ip) idm-service.sample.svc.cluster.local am-service.sample.svc.cluster.local" | sudo tee -a /etc/hosts

-You may be prompted to enter your password after running the above commands.
-Afterward, run these:

-    minikube addons enable ingress
-    eval $(minikube docker-env)
-    kubectl config set-context sample-context --namespace=sample --cluster=minikube --user=minikube
-    kubectl config use-context sample-context

-## Facebook usage
+## Optional Facebook usage

-If you want to enable Facebook usage, you will need to register an application within Facebook.
+If you want to enable Facebook for social registration and login, you will need to register an application within Facebook.
 You will need to make sure your Facebook App has these redirect urls registered:

     http://idm-service.sample.svc.cluster.local/oauthReturn/
     http://am-service.sample.svc.cluster.local/openam